ipdxco/create-or-update-issue/README.md

-# Create Or Update Issue on Failure
+# Create Or Update Issue

 This GitHub Action creates an issue or comments on an existing issue if a workflow run fails.